Barclays Guide – Read our In-Depth Barclays Review

 How many people use Barclays?

-Barclays is a globally recognised agent with 10,000+ customers.
+Barclays is a worldwide recognised agent with 10,000+ customers.

 Where is the Barclays head office?